 We always like to start with the basics to ensure we are all on the same page.
 So, what is financial planning?

 As such, financial planning can look a bit different for everyone.
 For example, some people primarily focus their financial planning efforts on retiring early.
-On the other hand, some people prefer to focus their efforts on shorter-term goals, like a once-of-a-lifetime vacation.
+On the other hand, some people prefer to focus on shorter-term goals, like a once-of-a-lifetime vacation.

 Why Do I Need a Financial Plan?

 We’ve already mentioned that a big component of financial planning involves determining your short-term and long-term goals and helping you reach them.
 And that leads us to answer your next question: why do I need a financial plan?

 Like most business owners, entrepreneurs, and incorporated professionals, you will have big dreams and hopes for the future.
 A customized financial plan can help you work out what is possible and get you there faster.

 Next, it’s also helpful to discuss when hiring a financial planner might be the right move for you.

 It’s never too late to take this step, but the best time to take it is right now.